Somalia's president drops bid for extended term after chaos - WTMJ

 MOGADISHU, Somalia (AP) — Somalia’s president early Wednesday bowed to growing opposition to his extended stay in office, urging a return to negotiations on the country’s delayed election and vowing that the sight of rival soldiers clashing in the streets of the capital would not happen again.

-President Mohamed Abdullahi Mohamed delivered the national address after midnight following fast-moving events that saw two key regional states object to his two-year extension in office and the prime minister welcome their action.

 The president did not resign, as some expected, but he said he will speak to parliament on Saturday to inform them of developments.
-He had faced growing opposition after the lower house of parliament approved the extension of his mandate and he signed it into law it, to the fury of Senate leaders who called the move illegal.
+He had faced growing opposition after the lower house of parliament approved the extension of his mandate and he signed it into law, to the fury of Senate leaders who called the move illegal.
+Now he is ready to go ahead with elections based on the Sept.
+17 agreement between his government and regional states, which the international community had emphasized.

 The president had not commented publicly since hundreds of soldiers opposing his mandate extension took up positions in the capital on Sunday and clashed with other security forces.
-Alarmed by the extraordinary sight, the United Nations, African Union, United States and others in the international community on Tuesday warned against the “emerging fragmentation” of the Somali National Army along clan lines.
+Alarmed by the extraordinary sight, the United Nations, African Union, United States and others on Tuesday warned against the “emerging fragmentation” of the Somali National Army along clan lines.

 Some residents fled, worried that Somalia was against collapsing into conflict after years of trying to rebuild.